-Occupational Demand for HVAC Technicians in San Diego
+Occupational Demand for HVAC Workers in San Diego, CA

-According to the Bureau of Labor Statistics (BLS Dec.
-2015), HVAC workers occupy a high-growth and relatively lucrative career.
-In fact, the BLS projected a 14 percent increase in HVAC openings across the country between 2014 and 2024—the addition of 39,600 positions—double the average growth expected across all jobs during that same decade (7 percent).
+According to the Bureau of Labor Statistics (BLS Sept.
+2019), HVAC workers occupy a high-growth and relatively lucrative career.
+In fact, the BLS projected a 13 percent increase in HVAC openings across the country between 2018 and 2028—the addition of 46,300 positions—which is more than double the average growth expected across all jobs during that same decade (5 percent).
 And in the Golden State, the prospects are even brighter.
-As proof of point, Projections Central (Feb.
-2017) predicted a 31.8 percent explosion in HVAC opportunities in California (2014-24)!
-This is more than double the national figure and more than four times the growth expected across all jobs during that time period.
-In sum, the 7,100 fresh openings in CA—many of them in San Diego—should produce favorable employment in the state in coming years.
+As proof of point, Projections Central (2020) predicted a 19.6 percent increase in HVAC opportunities in California between 2016 and 2026.
+This is significantly greater than the national figure and nearly four times the growth expected across all jobs.

-Currently, California employs the third most HVAC mechanics and installers of any US state, just behind Florida and Texas.
-The BLS (May 2015) found that there were 21,280 HVAC professionals across CA with many of them concentrated in the relatively warm climates of the southern regions.
+Currently, California employs the second most HVAC mechanics and installers of any US state, just behind Florida.
+The BLS (March 2019) found that there were 27,720 HVAC professionals across CA, with many of them concentrated in the relatively warm climates of the southern regions.

-According to the BLS (Dec.
-2015), one in ten HVAC workers nationwide were self-employed, and 63 percent worked in the plumbing, heating, and air conditioning contracting industry.
+According to the BLS (Sept.
+2019), 9 percent of HVAC workers nationwide were self-employed, and 64 percent worked in the plumbing, heating, and air conditioning contracting industry.
+The remainder were employed by institutions and in the retail and wholesale trades.
 Some of them work normal business hours, and others may be called upon to work evenings, weekends, or holidays, especially in the summer when demand for air conditioning and refrigeration services peaks.